 Like so much in your kitchen, windows play a role that’s equal parts practical and aesthetic.
 A big, beautiful window can turn an otherwise subdued, functional kitchen into something incredible.
 On the other hand, a practical, small window in the right place can offer just the right amount of lighting to pull a great kitchen together.
 To help you choose the best possible replacement windows for your kitchen, we’ve put together this post explaining the roles, requirements, and styles you’ll need to know.

 The Role of Windows in the Kitchen

 Windows in a kitchen have a similar role to any other room in your house: they provide light and ventilation as practical applications, while offering quite a degree of aesthetic flexibility.
 Ventilation in a kitchen allows for breeze in a room that may otherwise generate heat, but try to avoid placing windows above cooking flames.
 You may also want to consider other applications for windows in your kitchen such as access to outdoor window box planters, a pass-through to an outdoor dining area, or a place to view small children in the yard.

-You’ll need to balance your window choice against other factors, balancing your desire for maximum of light, ventilation, access, and aesthetic potential with your constraints for size and style.
+You’ll need to balance your window choice against other factors, balancing your desire for maximum light, ventilation, access and aesthetic potential with your constraints for size and style.
 Wall space dedicated to windows may impact space available for upper cabinets, range or other storage.